BalaVenkat3/Emotion-Recognition/README.md

 # Emotion-Recognition
-Users' emotions will be recognized using Facial expressions.
+User's emotions will be recognized using Facial expressions.